 - Will – a document that says who gets what after you die, and who is in charge of making sure that happens (that person is called your “Executor”);

-- Durable Power of Attorney Instrument – a document that appoints a person (or people) you trust to make financial decisions for you if you’re alive but can’t make decisions for yourself;
+- Durable Power of Attorney Instrument – a document that appoints a person (or people) you trust to make financial decisions for you if you’re alive but can’t make decisions for yourself, as well as the advance appointment of a Conservator of your Estate, should one ever be required.

 Every family we meet with is unique and has their own story.
 Common situations we often plan for are: